IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering: Experiments

-To investigate whether additional profile history mitigates complexity challenges, we analyze recall improvements from baseline ($k=0$) to extended history ($k=30$) across complexity levels (Figure~\ref{fig:topk} bottom).
-Historical context benefits all complexity levels, with average recall gains of +18.9\% (Low), +14.2\% (Medium), and +16.6\% (High) from baseline to extended history.
-However, even with extended history, High-complexity questions maintain substantially lower absolute recall, indicating that identifying all of the core intents in multi-intent scenarios remains challenging even with extensive historical context.
+\textbf{Historical context benefits all complexity levels but cannot close the gap.} Average recall gains from $k=0$ to $k=30$ reach +18.9\% (Low), +14.2\% (Medium), and +16.6\% (High).
+However, High-complexity questions maintain lower absolute recall even with extended history, confirming that identifying all core intents in multi-intent scenarios remains challenging.